 Divorce mediators are not able to provide legal or financial advice, but they can help you decide whether or not you need such advice.
 They can also help by ensuring that you engage in an open and collaborative dialogue to clarify your interests.
 These topics can be emotionally charged, something that mediators are well-equipped to handle.
 In many cases planning for children’s educational and adult needs will require the assistance of a financial planner and/or a trust and estates expert.
 Estate planning, in particular, requires preparation of additional documents beyond those necessary for the divorce.
 Mediation can be a good forum for coordinating this kind of planning with the execution of your marital settlement agreement.

 In our next post, we will address a bit more specifically the kinds of things that each of these two couples may want to think about during divorce mediation.
-If you are interested in addressing college planning or estate planning as part of your divorce mediation, take advantage of our free consultation and contact us today.
+If you are interested in addressing college planning or estate planning as part of your divorce mediation, take advantage of our initial consultation to get answers to y9our questions and contact us today.